Sardar (horse): United States

 In April 1962, a couple of weeks after Kennedy's return to the US, Sardar and his trainer travelled to the US by Military Air Transport Service, which was typically making regular flights to Pakistan.
 They landed at Andrews Air Force Base, Sardar was quarantined for 34 days at Fort McNair, just outside Washington.
 In May he was taken to the Kennedy Glen Ora country home in Middleburg, Virginia.
 Denied military air transport, the Republican congressman Walter L. McVey Jr., complained about the influence of Sardar in travelling on an Air Force plane, though shortly apologised to Sardar for his comments.

 In September 1962, Khan visited Kennedy at Glen Ora and rode alongside her and Sardar.
 In her memoirs, she called Sardar her "favorite treasure".
 Initially unkeen on spending time at the President's holiday retreat, Camp David, Kennedy had stables constructed there, which allowed her to keep and enjoy Sardar there.

-Following the death of John F. Kennedy, some newspapers reported Sardar was the prancing riderless horse behind the gun-carriage at his funeral.
+Following the death of John F. Kennedy, some newspapers reported that Sardar was the prancing riderless horse behind the gun-carriage at his funeral.
 Pamela Turnure, Kennedy's press secretary, shortly told reporters that she was incorrect in naming Sardar as that horse, and Pierre Salinger confirmed that it was actually the army horse Black Jack.

 It is assumed that Sardar spent the rest of his life with Kennedy, at the Kennedy's home, Glen Ora, Virginia, and then moved with her when she left.